xConde/Condo/README.md

 - [x] Create a discord command "priceCheckList" that triggers on '.pp'.
 Performs "priceCheck" on a list of tickers.
 Produces output in a single message.
 - [x] Implement eastern time for hours, minutes, day.
 - [ ] Create a background loop, once the bot starts to outprint SPY price to a channel and the console with a timestamp every 15m during market hours.
+- [x] have background loop account for holiday days (do not post any automatic stock messages on holidays)

 ### Next steps